 For more about card counting, see Does Card Counting Really Work? (web page or YouTube video)

 The actual house edge depends to a large extent on the specific rules in effect at the table.
 Aside from 6:5 games, the house edge for perfect basic strategy play is usually between 0.4% and 0.7%.
 If you play for significant amounts of money, it makes sense to seek out the games with the lowest house edge.

 If you're gambling in Las Vegas, go to the "Wizard of Vegas" Las Vegas Blackjack Survey.
-Click the "H. Edge" heading at the top of the right-most column to list all the casino games in order of increasing house edge.
-You'll notice that most of the games with the smallest house edge (around 0.27%) have a minimum bet size of $50 or $100; these are "premium" games on the Strip.
+You'll notice that most of the games with the smallest house edge (around 0.26%) have a minimum bet size of $50 or $100; these are "premium" games on the Strip.
 The minimum bet sizes become lower (as low as $5) when the house edge gets to 0.40% and higher.

 If you're gambling elsewhere in the US, go to the Stanford Wong's Current Blackjack News website.
-Download the free sample January 2014 newsletter, or better yet, purchase a copy of the latest monthly issue, $15.
+Download the free sample (older) newsletter, or better yet, purchase a copy of the latest monthly issue.
 The newsletter shows the specific table rules, minimum and maximum bet sizes, house edge, and other playing conditions for almost all casinos in the US that deal blackjack.

 To take full advantage of the better games, you need to learn the strategy decisions for the specific rules.
 For example, if the surrender option is allowed, it reduces the house edge by 0.08%, but only if you take advantage of the option and actually surrender when it's best to do so, as indicated in the Perfect basic strategy table.